Skip to main content

 1:00pm - 2:00pm via Zoom

-Participants will have a better understanding of UNO’s Office of Research support for faculty research, scholarly, and creative endeavors, including:
+This Q&A session, lef by Dr. Matthew Tarr, Vice President for Research and Development, will help participants have a better understanding of UNO’s Office of Research support for faculty research, scholarly, and creative endeavors, including:

 • How indirect costs and fringe benefit rates are determined and utilized